Why Health Insurance Matters More After 50

 Standard Health Insurance (Medical Underwriting)

-Best for: Healthy 50-60 year olds without pre-existing conditions
+Suited to: Healthy 50-60 year olds without pre-existing conditions

 - Full medical assessment required

-- Best premiums if you're healthy
+- Lower premiums if you're healthy

 - May exclude pre-existing conditions